2007 LPGA Tour

-The 2007 LPGA Tour was a series of weekly golf tournaments for elite female golfers from around the world that took place from February through December 2007.
-The tournaments were sanctioned by the United States-based Ladies Professional Golf Association (LPGA).
+The 2007 LPGA Tour was a series of golf tournaments for elite female golfers from around the world that took place from February through December 2007.
+The tournaments were sanctioned by the United States–based Ladies Professional Golf Association (LPGA).
 In 2007, prize money on the LPGA Tour was $54.285 million, the highest to date.

-Lorena Ochoa topped the money list with a record $4,364,994, easily surpassing Annika Sörenstam's previous record of $2,863,904.
+Lorena Ochoa topped the money list with a record $4,364,994, easily surpassing Annika Sörenstam's previous record of $2,863,904 in 2002.
 Sörenstam was out most of the 2007 with neck and back injuries.
 Ochoa led the tour in victories in 2007 with eight wins; Suzann Pettersen of Norway had five.

 The four major championships were won by: Morgan Pressel (Kraft Nabisco Championship), Suzann Pettersen (LPGA Championship), Cristie Kerr (U.S. Women's Open), and Lorena Ochoa (Women's British Open).
 All four majors were won by first-time major winners.
 The British Open also marked a breakthrough for women's golf; for the first time the event took place at historic St Andrews in Scotland, the fabled "home of golf," that had previously been off-limits to women.